Where Does Burbank's Power Come From?

 Intermountain Power, Utah

-The Intermountain Power Project (IPP) is comprised of three different assets.
-IPP has operated since the mid-1980s and serves 36 publicly owned utilities including BWP.
+The Intermountain Power Project (IPP) is comprised of three different assets: coal-fired power plant in Utah, the Southern Transmission System(STS) and the Northern Transmission System (NTS).
+IPP serves 36 publicly owned utilities including BWP.

 Tieton Hydroelectric, Washington